 The cactus is a succulent plant adapted to hot, dry climates.
 It can tolerate temperatures up to 100 degrees Fahrenheit.
 However, the cactus will experience heat stress if the temperature rises too high.
 The plant will begin to wilt, and its leaves will turn yellow.
 If the temperature gets too hot, the cactus will start to die.

-Due to their low water requirements and ease of maintenance, cacti make excellent outdoor plants.
+Due to their low water requirements and ease of maintenance, best cactus for outdoor pots.
 They are available in various sizes and shapes, so you can find one that will work in your outdoor area.
 Cacti thrive in hot, dry environments because they can withstand harsh conditions.

 Plants are my life.
 I’m a plant whisperer and an amateur gardener who loves to share gardening tips and tricks with you!